KDE/documentation-kstars-docs-kde-org/user_manual/tool-imaging-planner.rst

                   makes sense if auto-centering is disable in the Options menu.

+               -  Screenshot.
+This is a more complex operation described in the screenshot sub-section below.

             Objects that are marked as imaged are displayed with a different background color as the other images in order to distinguish them.
 This tool doesn't automatically know that